Naples FAQ: Your 15 Biggest Questions About Visiting Southern Italy's Capital

 Frittatine: Fried pasta balls with béchamel and ragù.
 Street food, €2-3 each

-Can I drink the water?
+Can you drink the water?

 What's the coffee etiquette?

 Stand at the bar — always.
 Sitting at a table can double the price (the coperto charge).
 Order "un caffè" for espresso (€1-1.50).
 Cappuccino is a morning drink only — ordering one after 11AM marks you as a tourist.
-"Un caffè macchiato" (espresso with a dash of milk) is acceptable anytime.
+"Un caffè macchiato" (espresso with a dash of milk) works anytime.

 Ask about caffè sospeso — if there's a "suspended" coffee waiting, you can drink it for free.
 It's a Naples tradition of paying it forward.